 My west coast experience is that dentists have tripled the price of teeth cleaning in the past decade.
 They figured out that they can jack the prices up if they use an insurance company as a middle man.
 The patient doesn’t see or care what the price is.
 That is unless they pay cash like me.

-I didn’t blog about this, but when I switched to a Lake Union dentist last year, I had blow up.
-They quoted me $130 on the phone for a teeth cleaning.
+I didn’t blog about this, but when I switched to a Lake Union dentist last year, I had a blowup.
+They quoted me $130 on the phone for teeth cleaning.
 After I got out of the chair, they asked for over $300.
 I was livid.
 They explained to me that they did a special cleaning.
 I blew a fuse and accused them of fraud.
 They backed down and charged me the normal price for the special cleaning.
-Going to the dentist should not be a battle for cash paying customers.
+Going to the dentist should not be a battle for cash-paying customers.

 Most people dread going to the dentist because of the pain.
 I do because they are crooks.
 Clean my teeth at a fair price and leave me alone.
 Don’t rip me off because I pay cash.
 Last month I was due for a teeth cleaning and I knew they would force me to get my annual X-Rays or I wouldn’t get a cleaning.
 Then a brilliant idea popped into my head.